Jennifer Maurice Rogers, MS Registered Associate Marriage and Family Therapist #89181 Supervised and mentored by Karen Wolfe, LMFT #53878

 Karen Wolfe, MA, Licensed Marriage and Family Therapist Founder and CEO of SF Bay Play Therapy

-I am a licensed marriage and family therapist (California License # 53878) who specializes in supporting families with children who struggle with social and behavioral challenges, anger management, shyness, anxiety, and sensory/learning differences.
+I am a licensed marriage and family therapist (California License # 53878) specializing in supporting families with children who struggle with social and behavioral challenges, anger management, shyness, anxiety, and sensory/learning differences as well as couples and women who want more connection and intimacy.
 I provide psychotherapy for adults, individual play therapy for children, parenting support, family therapy, social skills groups, and school-based support, including in-class coaching (aka "shadowing") and working closely with your child's teachers.

 Whether working with individual adults, parents, or children, my style is warm, inviting, and proactive.
 I honor both exploration of what arises in the moment and goal-directed troubleshooting, tailoring therapy to what each unique individual needs.